 I remember when we started in 2010, nobody was working on AI.
-And then now, 12 years later, it seems like everyone and their dog is talking about it.
-And in most cases, as I’m sure you have to sift through all the time, it’s like they don’t know what AI even is sometimes or they’re misusing the term or it’s not really impressive what’s going on.
-But I think AlphaFold is a really good proof of concept or role model of what could happen.
-And I think we’re going to see a lot more of that in the next decade—of AI really helping to genuinely accelerate some scientific breakthroughs—and we hope to be part of a lot more.
+And 12 years later it seems like everyone and their dog are talking about it.
+And in most cases, as I’m sure you have to sift through all the time, it’s like they don’t know what AI even is sometimes, or they’re misusing the term, or it’s not that impressive what’s going on.
+But I think AlphaFold is a very good proof of concept or role model of what could happen.
+And I think we’re going to see much more of that in the next decade—of AI helping to genuinely accelerate some scientific breakthroughs—and we hope to be part of a lot more.
 We think it’s just the beginning.

-Yeah, sure.
-We [at DeepMind] have our own internal versions of large language models and text-to-image systems, and we’ll probably be releasing some of them at some point next year.
+We at DeepMind have our own internal versions of large language models and text-to-image systems, and we’ll probably be releasing some of them at some point [in 2023].
 It’s really interesting seeing the explosion of developments.
 AlphaFold, obviously, is huge in the scientific community.
-But with language and image AIs, it’s starting to break through into the mainstream, because obviously everyone knows about language and can appreciate images.
-You don’t have to have any scientific expertise.
+But with language and image AIs, it’s starting to break through into the mainstream.
+Everyone, of course, knows about language and can appreciate images—you don’t have to have any scientific expertise.

-But I think we should always be thinking about the ethical issues, and that’s one reason we haven’t released ours yet.
+But I think we should always be thinking about the ethical issues, and that’s one reason we haven’t released our language-based AI yet.
 We’re trying to be responsible about really checking what these models can do—how they can go off the rails, what happens if they’re toxic, all of these things that are currently top of mind.
 It’s our view that some of these systems are not ready to release to the general public, at least not unrestricted.
-But at some point that’s going to happen.
+But at some point, that’s going to happen.
 We have this phrase at DeepMind of “pioneering responsibly.”
-And for me, that’s about applying the scientific method to analyzing these systems and building these systems.
-I think a lot of times, especially in Silicon Valley, there’s this sort of hacker mentality of like “We’ll just hack it and put it out there and then see what happens.”
-And I think that’s exactly the wrong approach for technologies as impactful and potentially powerful as AI.
+And for me, that’s about applying the scientific method to analyzing and building these systems.
+I think often, especially in Silicon Valley, there’s this sort of hacker mentality that “we’ll just hack it and put it out there and then see what happens.”
+I think that’s exactly the wrong approach for technologies as impactful and potentially powerful as AI.

-I’ve worked on AI my entire life because I think it’s going to be the most beneficial thing ever to humanity, things like curing diseases, helping with climate, all of this stuff.
-But it’s a dual-use technology—it depends on how, as a society, we decide to deploy it—and what we use it for.
+I’ve worked on AI my entire life because I think it’s going to be the most beneficial thing ever for humanity, for things like curing diseases, helping with climate change, all of this stuff.
+But it’s a dual-use technology: it depends on how, as a society, we decide to deploy it—and what we use it for.